moustafa991982/moustafa991982/README.md

 ## 📫 Contact

 For role discussions, advisory engagements, or speaking inquiries, the fastest path is LinkedIn.
-Happy to share more detail on either flagship project or my broader portfolio — including CEER VCU SRTM analysis, AURIX HSM firmware update architecture review, ISO 15118 four-chain PKI design, and AUTOSAR Adaptive Platform camera fusion service design — on request. https://www.linkedin.com/in/moustafa-e-b-7726aa14/?locale=en
+Happy to share more detail on any flagship project or my broader portfolio — including ISO 21434, UN R155, ISO 15118 four-chain PKI design, and AUTOSAR Adaptive Platform camera fusion service design — on request.

+https://www.linkedin.com/in/moustafa-e-b-7726aa14/?locale=en